 We value Maersk using a 50/50 blend of price/book and EV/EBITDA.
-In both instances, we apply the lowest multiple seen across 2010-19, factoring in the market's likely scepticism towards the sector in the context of both a challenging supply outlook and demand concerns arising from ongoing geopolitical issues.
-Our target price is DKK11,093.
+For EV/EBITDA, we apply the bottom decile multiple seen across 2010–19, while we apply the bottom decile figure for P/B. This is factoring in the market's likely scepticism toward the sector in the context of both a challenging supply outlook and demand concerns arising from ongoing geopolitical issues.
+We apply the EV/EBITDA to a 50/50 blend of 2025E and 2026E EBITDA.
+This reflects the fact that our 2026E EBITDA is meaningfully lower than our (meaningfully increased) 2025E EBITDA.
+Our target price is DKK14,021.

 |

-Upside risks to our target price being exceeded include: (1) an improvement in consumer confidence, i.e. higher than expected consumer demand, better supply and demand dynamics through short-term capacity management, resulting in a favorable freight rate environment; (2) Maersk continuing to win market share through integrated logistics offering resulting in lower-than-expected earnings volatility; (3) congestion and tight supply chain conditions continuing into 2023 despite weak demand; and (4) in the port segment, risks include better pricing and better synergies within the ocean segment.
+Upside risks to our target price being exceeded include: 1) an improvement in consumer confidence, i.e. higher-than-expected consumer demand, better supply and demand dynamics through short-term capacity management, resulting in a favorable freight rate environment; 2) Maersk continuing to win market share through integrated logistics offering, resulting in lower-than-expected earnings volatility; 3) congestion, Red Sea closure, and tight supply chain conditions remaining throughout the rest of 2025 and 2026; and 4) in the port segment, risks include better pricing and better synergies within the ocean segment.

 |